sourcenetworks/source/README.md

 ./bin/source stop
 ```

-Learn more at about Source at [sourcewifi.com/become-a-provider/](sourcewifi.com/become-a-provider/).
+Learn more about Source at [sourcewifi.com/become-a-provider/](sourcewifi.com/become-a-provider/).